IBM/ibm-z-elliptic-curve-cryptography/git-clone.md

 ```
 ls
 ```
-A directory name ***LinuxONE-ECC** is now available.
+A directory name ***ibm-z-elliptic-curve-cryptography** is now available.
 Please let go inside this repository by issuing the following command:
 ```
-cd LinuxONE-ECC
+cd ibm-z-elliptic-curve-cryptography
 ```
 Let see together that nothing is missing.
 Please issue the following command:
 ```